-Instructor: Darcie Donegan, MA/Ed.
+Facilitator Name: Darcie Donegan, MA/Ed.

-Publisher: Virtual Education Software, inc.2008, Revised 2012
+Publisher: Virtual Education Software, inc.2008, Revised 2012, Revised 2015, Revised 2018

 Academic work submitted by the individual (such as papers, assignments, reports, tests) shall be the student’s own work or appropriately attributed, in part or in whole, to its correct source.
 Submission of commercially prepared (or group prepared) materials as if they are one’s own work is unacceptable.

 The individual will encourage honesty in others by refraining from providing materials or information to another person with knowledge that these materials or information will be used improperly.